 At its roots, King Kong belongs to the lost world genre.
 The lost world genre was a fantasy born of the Great Victorian Age of Exploration (and to a lesser extent the embryonic Victorian sciences of palaeontology and Darwinism) and popularised by writers like Jules Verne, Arthur Conan Doyle, Pierre Benoit, H. Rider Haggard and later Edgar Rice Burroughs.
 The Victorian Age of Empire was a point where parts of Africa, the Poles, even the remnants the American West were still uncharted and being discovered.
 The lost world was always a borderland world, one that inhabited the outermost fringes of civilization.
 Lost worlds teemed with exotic possibilities prehistoric life, forgotten cities, lost races, great treasures.
 Symptomatically, the lost world fantasy began to die away around the end of the 1930s, fairly much the time that it could be said that almost every aspect of the physical world where lost civilizations and races could be hiding had been explored.

 Willis OBrien, the chief architect of the special effects in King Kong, was one of the first people to explore the lost world on film.
-Willis OBrien had directed and created the special effects for a number of silent lost world films The Dinosaur and the Missing Link (1915), an inane light comedy set in prehistory, and other lost shorts featuring prehistoric monster such as 10,000 B.C.
+Willis OBrien had directed and created the special effects for a number of silent lost world films The Dinosaur and the Missing Link: A Prehistoric Tragedy (1915), an inane light comedy set in prehistory, and other lost shorts featuring prehistoric monster such as 10,000 B.C.
 (1916), Prehistoric Poultry (1916), Curious Pets of Our Ancestors (1917), Along the Moonbeam Trail (1920), as well as The Ghost of Slumber Mountain (1919), a now lost film that was considered a classic of the silent prehistory genre.
 OBrien then created the effects for the classic silent version of Conan Doyles The Lost World (1925).
 Directors Merian C. Cooper and Ernest B. Schoedsak had also previously made two silent films that specialized in the depiction of real-life social borderland worlds Grass (1925), a documentary about the nomadic journey of an Iranian herding tribe and Chang (1927), a fictional piece about marauding elephants filmed in Siam (Thailand).

 King Kong is a pinnacle of this early lost world genre.
 In the 1930s, the time that King Kong was made, the USA was at the height of The Great Depression, a time when a substantial number of people had been rendered penniless and dissolute.
 The lost world genre found a vogue during this time.
 The spin the 1930s cinema put on the genre was to contrast the lost world as an idealised, almost Utopian realm that was seen in many ways as preferable to the attendant worries of civilization.
 Other films of the era such as Tarzan the Ape Man (1932) and Lost Horizon (1937) both held the view that happiness in life could be found by abandoning civilization and returning to a much simpler, untroubled way of life in undiscovered parts of the globe.
 King Kong, like much of Merian C. Cooper and Ernest B. Schoedsaks other work, revels in the primality of cultures living closer to nature.
 In this prehistoric borderland world, Kong is seen to be the king of the jungle and the film spends much time revelling in the primal majesty of his glory.
 The underlying thesis of King Kong is that civilization corrupts the greatness of the jungle beast.
 The end of the film where Kong is tragically cut down by biplanes as he tries to climb the then tallest peak in New York City, the Empire State Building, is a paean for such primal majesty being brought down by civilization.
 (Indeed, King Kong has single-handedly afforded the Empire State an almost mythic status).